bmbouter/Opus/README.txt

 * Apache
 * mod_wsgi
 * Linux
-* Some kind of database and the Django compatible Python bindings for it
+* A Django compatible database server
 * A C compiler to compile the secureops program (see below)
+* Celery and Django-celery (djcelery)
+* A Celery compatible message broker such as RabbitMQ

 To build the Google Web Toolkit component, you need